gsl-lite/gsl-lite/README.md

 with macros rather than as a language feature, it cannot reliably suppress runtime evaluation of a condition for all compilers.
 If the contract comprises a function call which is opaque to the compiler, many compilers will generate the runtime function call.

-Therefore, `Expects` and `Ensures` should be used only for conditions that can be proven side-effect-free by the compiler, and `ExpectsAudit` and `EnsuresAudit` for everything else.
+Therefore, `Expects` and `Ensures` should be used only for conditions that can be proven side-effect-free by the compiler, and `gsl_ExpectsAudit` and `gsl_EnsuresAudit` for everything else.
 In practice, this implies that
 `Expects` and `Ensures` should only be used for simple comparisons of scalar values and for comparisons of class objects with trivially inlineable comparison operators.